Was Napoleon Hill Wrong?

-Throughout my career I have personally coached hundreds of hopeful entrepreneurs.
+Throughout my career, I have personally coached hundreds of hopeful entrepreneurs.
 One of the first things I would do is help them define their goals and desires.
 This seemed like a logical starting point.

-What I found most intriguing was when it was time for these people to employ the discipline required to do what they knew they should do to achieve those goals, most of them wouldn’t do it.
+What I found most intriguing was that when it was time for these people to employ the discipline required to do what they knew they should do to achieve those goals, most of them wouldn’t do it.

-One study I read years ago indicated that out of 100 people who get a real estate license only one renewed it the following year.
+One study I read years ago indicated that out of 100 people who get a real estate license, only one renewed it the following year.
 The other 99 quit.
-These experiences have caused me to question why people who have a desire for something, do not follow through.
+These experiences have caused me to question why people who have a desire for something do not follow through.